Derek Kellogg: LIU Brooklyn

 On April 18, 2017 Kellogg was hired at LIU Brooklyn, replacing Jack Perri to become the 14th head coach in Blackbirds history.
 In his first season, he led the Blackbirds to a victory in the NEC Tournament finals, sealing a trip to the NCAA First Four of the NCAA Tournament.

 LIU

 Kellogg was named head coach of the unified LIU men's basketball team in 2019.
 On February 8, 2020, Kellogg picked up his 200th coaching win.

 Return to UMass

 On August 17, 2022, UMass Men’s Basketball announced Kellogg’s return to Amherst to serve as an assistant coach under Frank Martin.

+Creighton

+On April 27, 2023, Creighton men’s Basketball announced Kellogg had been named as an assistant coach under head coach Greg McDermott.